 There are countless organizations and charities that work to help individuals or communities in need.
 These types of organizations are typically considered not-for-profits.
-Read on to find out what is a not-for-profit organization and how not-for-profits differ from nonprofits.
+Read on to find out what is a not-for-profit organization and how not-for-profits differ from nonprofit organizations.

 What is a not-for-profit organization?